SyedSheryar1994/trade-enrichment-service/README.md

 ## Limitations of the Code

 1. **Concurrency:**
-   - The application uses `ConcurrentHashMap` for caching product data and `ConcurrentLinkedDeque` for batch records collection and processing trades in parallel.
+   - The application uses `ConcurrentHashMap` for caching product data and `ConcurrentLinkedQueue` for batch records collection and processing trades in parallel.
 While this improves performance, it could still be impacted by the size of the data and the available CPU resources.

 2. **No External Libraries:**
    - The implementation does not use any external libraries for performance optimization, which could limit the ability to further optimize the code.